ronnyismael1/discord_welcome_bot/README.md

 * Mention Everyone
 * Manage Roles

+Also bot needs to be able to view and manage channels

 Then just copy the generated URL and paste it into browser.
 This should bring up discord and we can add the bot to our chosen server.

+In the discord settings we need to create channel category Onboarding and create Unverified role, add everyone to that role.

+Make introduction channel invisible to unverified, then we remove unverified role after they complete bot.

 ## Development and Tools
 1. Discord developer account
 2. Developed in Linux environment
 3. Python is easiest - but I want to do C++ to manually manage websockets, etc.

+## Debugging
+Run: `python3 -m pdb welcome_bot.py` or ``python3 -m pudb welcome_bot.py``